-- o Exchange or Repricing Programs are not allowed without stockholder approval.
-The 2013 Plan prohibits the repricing or other exchange of underwater stock options and stock appreciation rights without prior stockholder approval. - o No discount stock options or stock appreciation rights.
-The 2013 Plan requires that stock options and stock appreciation rights issued under it must have an exercise price equal to at least the fair market value of our Common Stock on the date the award is granted, except in certain situations in which we are assuming or replacing options granted by another company that we are acquiring. - o No tax gross-ups.
-The 2013 Plan does not provide for any tax gross-ups. - o Double trigger equity treatment.
-The 2013 Plan does not accelerate unvested awards automatically upon a change in control. - o Recoupment feature.
+- Stockholder approval is required for additional Shares.
+The 2013 Plan does not contain an annual "evergreen" provision but instead reserves a fixed maximum number of Shares for issuance.
+Stockholder approval is required to increase that number. - Exchange or Repricing Programs are not allowed without stockholder approval.
+The 2013 Plan prohibits the repricing or other exchange of underwater stock options and stock appreciation rights without prior stockholder approval. - No discount stock options or stock appreciation rights.
+The 2013 Plan requires that stock options and stock appreciation rights issued under it must have an exercise price equal to at least the fair market value of our Common Stock on the date the award is granted, except in certain situations in which we are assuming or replacing options granted by another company that we are acquiring. - Dividends.
+Dividends and dividend equivalents may not be paid out on any unvested awards. - No tax gross-ups.
+The 2013 Plan does not provide for any tax gross-ups. - Double trigger equity treatment.
+The 2013 Plan does not accelerate unvested awards automatically upon a change in control. - Recoupment feature.
 The 2013 Plan contains a recapture provision for awards granted to those who engage in "detrimental activity" as well as awards that may be covered by Section 10D of the Exchange Act.